chasep255/BallisticsToolkit/README.md

 - **Deployment**: GitHub Actions auto-deploys to GitHub Pages
 - **Architecture**: Client-side only, no server required

+## Contributing

+Pull requests are welcome.
+By submitting a PR that is merged, you agree to the contribution terms in [CONTRIBUTING.md](CONTRIBUTING.md) (copyright assignment + exclusive commercial license).

 ## License

 This project is licensed under the PolyForm Noncommercial License 1.0.0.
 See the [LICENSE](LICENSE) file or https://polyformproject.org/licenses/noncommercial/1.0.0/ for details.
 Commercial use is not permitted without a separate license from the copyright holder.